-Like with the scenic ratings, we’re striving for a consistent scoring standard that we can apply across all of our waterfalling experiences.
+The Difficulty Criteria page explains the criteria upon which the difficulty ratings are made.
+Like with the scenic ratings, we’re striving for a consistent scoring standard that we can apply across all of our experiences from visiting waterfalls.

 Rough guidelines for scoring:

 1 Roadside or something very easy and short (maybe 15min RT or less or have a length of 1/2-mile or less RT).
 Almost all excursions that are wheelchair-accessible would fall into this category

 2 Involves walking but generally still pretty easy (maybe 45-75min [basically 1 hr give or take 15 min] round-trip or have length of 1-2 miles round-trip)

 3 Involves hiking or long walks and generally moderate (maybe 100-150min [basically 2 hrs give or take 30 min] round-trip or have length of 3-5 miles round-trip)

 4 Involves minimum of half-day hiking and generally strenuous (maybe 3-5 hours round-trip [basically 4 hours give or take 1 hour] or have length of 7-10 miles round-trip)

 5 Involves minimum of full-day hiking and/or overnight backpacking and generally very strenuous (maybe 8 or more hours round-trip or have length of 15 miles or more round-trip)

 - Overall physical exertion and/or risk to safety involved to access the waterfall (lower scores mean less effort/less risk and higher score means more effort/more risk).
 This is completely based on our own experience so if there are better means of access, we’ll re-evaluate our score only if we’ve redone the excursion by those means.